mikkylok-whoop/python-client-code-generator/README.md

 ```bash
 brew install openapi-generator
 ```
-2. Navigate to the project directory and open the generation script
+2. Navigate to the project directory and open the `generate_build_client.sh` script
 ```bash
 cd python-client-code-generator/
 ```